MarcinOrlowski/laravel-api-response-builder/docs/docs.md

      MarcinOrlowski\ResponseBuilder\ApiCodeBase::NO_ERROR_MESSAGE => 'my_messages.default_error_message',

-You can use `:error_code` placeholder in the message and it will be substituted actual error code value.
+You can use `:api_code` placeholder in the message and it will be substituted actual error code value.

 ----